singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

     python
     singularityhub/singularity-deploy

 The default will not show versions available.
 To flatten out this list and include versions for each, you can do:

 .. code-block:: console

-    $ shpc show
+    $ shpc show --versions
     tensorflow/tensorflow:2.2.2
     python:3.9.2-slim
     python:3.9.2-alpine